 Customer surveys and operational metrics can tell you a lot about the health of your customer service organization, but it’s easy to get stuck thinking in a bubble.
 Benchmarking pushes you to grade yourself relative to other companies like you, instead of past performance.
 Holding your organization to the industry standard keeps the focus on being the best among many, not the company’s best version of itself.

 We all know that feeling of finishing a multi-month, give-it-your-all project only to be asked, “Can you point to a number that shows this moved the needle?”
 Benchmarking quantifies the status quo and defines a jumping off point that all improvement initiatives can be measured against.
 This way, in a few months time, you can see if newly implemented processes or practices are moving the team closer to their goal.

 Gain insight into industry and universal best practices

-How you define success will undoubtedly be different from companies in other industries or even your competitors.
-However, it’s helpful to know what other companies are doing–especially those setting the standard–to keep their customers happy and operations running smoothly.
-Other companies’ successes and mistakes provide opportunities to learn and accelerate improvement and can open people’s minds to new ways of working.
+How you define success will be different from companies in other industries or even your competitors.
+But, it’s helpful to know what other companies are doing, especially those setting the standard, to keep their customers happy.
+Other companies’ experiences provide opportunities to learn and improve upon and can open people’s minds to new ways of working.